- Find a Trail

 - Get Involved

 The San Francisco Bay Trail is a colossal effort to create a 500-mile multiuse trail encircling its namesake bay.
 Along its course, the trail will link 47 cities through 9 counties, providing numerous connections to local employment hubs, transit, parks and open spaces, and schools and other civic centers.
-Currently, more than 280 miles of trail are open, consisting of off-road trails with a mix of surface types, as well as stretches of bike lanes and sidewalks.
+As of 2017, more than 300 miles of trail are open, consisting of off-road trails with a mix of surface types, as well as stretches of bike lanes and sidewalks.
 For now, gaps big and small separate the open portions.

 The network is incredibly diverse, with the peaceful stretches through the Don Edwards San Francisco Bay National Wildlife Refuge and China Camp State Park seemingly worlds away from the portion through the bustling Port of Oakland or alongside the active Union Pacific Railroad freight and Amtrak's Capitol Corridor passenger lines in Bayview and Pinole.
 Plane spotters will appreciate the sections that offer panoramic views of both San Francisco International Airport and Oakland International Airport, while sports enthusiasts will enjoy the easy access to AT&T Park, O.co Coliseum, Oracle Arena and the former Candlestick Park site.